edchen1240/OpenAI-API-Python-Quick-Start/README.md

 - Enables the integration of ChatGPT's capabilities into your custom applications.
 - Bypass organizational internet censorship to the [webpage ChatGPT](https://chat.openai.com/).
 ##### Cons of using the API to access ChatGPT:
-- Python installation on your computer is required.
+- Python installation on your computer is require, or other method that have access to API.
 - Involves a small amount of programming (reading a few lines of code, modifying something, and debugging if necessary).
 &nbsp;